-The idea behind orthomanipulation is that many instances of lameness and neurological deficiencies are caused by the misalignment of the vertebrae and joints.
-Orthomanual manipulation can be described as a direct force, used on an osseous structure of the spine with a malposition or malfunction, using a short lever within a segment in the direction of the natural position of function.
+The idea behind orthomanual veterinary medicine is that many cases of lameness and neurological deficiencies are caused by a misalignment of the vertebrae and joints.
+Orthomanual manipulation is done by applying direct pressure or force on an osseous structure of the spine with a malposition or malfunction, using the hands or a short lever within a segment.

 A prompt referral is preferred.

-Instability of the spine due to for example intervertebral disc degeneration, congenital disorder or a trauma, can lead to rotation, dislocation or translation of one or more vertebrae.
+Instability of the spine due to, for example, intervertebral disc degeneration, congenital disorder or trauma, can lead to rotation, dislocation or translation of one or more vertebrae.

-In animals, instability of the lower back and misalignment of vertebrae in the neck (Lumbosacral instability and Wobbler syndrome respectively) appear regularly.
-Consider Wobbler syndrome, for instance - a neurological problem that is caused by (among other things) malformed vertebrae.
-An abnormality seen in older Doberman Pinschers and in younger Great Danes is well documented.
+In animals, instability of the low back and misalignment of vertebrae in the neck (lumbosacral instability and Wobbler syndrome, respectively) are all too common.
+Wobbler syndrome, for instance, is a neurological problem caused by, among other things, malformed vertebrae.
+This abnormality is well documented in older Doberman Pinschers and younger Great Danes.

-Before and directly after treatment of the Wobbler patient (Cervical Spondylomyelopathy).
+Before and directly after treatment of Wobbler patient (cervical spondylomyelopathy)

 |Grade||Neurological state||Proprioception||Bladder control||Deep pain perception|

-In AVOM the recovery of the patient is also assessed on the basis of neurological grading.
-Full recovery is defined as grade 0, with a completely normal gait and proprioception and without residual paresis.
+The orthomanual approach seeks to correct the vertebral misalignment, to reduce the pressure on the intervertebral disc and create an environment that facilitates improvement of the neurological state.
+Full recovery is defined as neurological grade 0, with a completely normal gait and proprioception and without residual paresis.
 Clinical recovery with some residual motor deficiency (paresis and/or delayed proprioceptive reflexes) is defined as recovery to grade I.

-Spondylosis is a non-inflammatory process associated with degeneration of the annulus fibrosis of the intervertebral disc, in which bony spurs or bridges between adjacent vertebrae are formed.
-It is assumed that Spondylosis does not give any or only few complaints (sometimes stiffness).
-A distinction must be made between Spondylosis and DISH (Diffuse Idiopathic Skeletal Hyperostosis).
-This disease causes certain ligaments and tendons to ossify, which affects both the spine and the limbs.
+Spondylosis is a non-inflammatory process associated with degeneration of the annulus fibrosis of the intervertebral disc, in which bony spurs or bridges form between adjacent vertebrae.
+Spondylosis is known to give few complaints (sometimes stiffness).
+A distinction must be made between spondylosis and DISH (diffuse idiopathic skeletal hyperostosis).
+The latter disease causes certain ligaments and tendons to ossify, which affects both the spine and the limbs.

 DISH is best known in humans.
-In dogs especially Boxers seem to be susceptible.
-With these dogs, DISH can also occur in combination with spondylosis, but the symptoms of DISH are very serious (pain, neurological deficit, fractures), in contrast to Spondylosis.
+But dogs, especially Boxers, seem to be susceptible.
+In dogs, DISH can occur in combination with spondylosis, but the symptoms of DISH are severe (pain, neurological deficit, fractures), in contrast to spondylosis.

-From AVOM viewpoint, the bridging is an attempt of the body to compensate for vertebral instability and therefore it is a signal for a possible problem in the back.
-Spondylosis and DISH have also been associated with adjacent segment disease, because the fusion of two vertebrae causes relative instability of the adjacent vertebrae.
+The orthomanual approach views the bridging as the body’s attempt to compensate for vertebral instability and therefore as a signal of possible problems in the back.
+Spondylosis and DISH have also been associated with adjacent segment disease, because the fusion of two vertebrae causes a relative instability of the adjacent vertebrae.

-Pathologies of the spine in adjacent areas (caudally and cranially) after spinal surgery.
-This phenomenon is well known in dogs with cervical Spondylomyelopathy and is one of the major long-term complications after spinal surgery.
+Pathologies of adjacent areas of the spine (caudally and cranially) after spinal surgery are well known in dogs with cervical spondylomyelopathy.
+It is a major long-term complication after spinal surgery.

-From AVOM viewpoint spinal surgery (in TLDD, CDD etc.) causes only local decompression, while AVOM corrects all vertebral misalignments, also addressing areas where subclinical intervertebral disc disease might be present.
-This results in 'decompression' where appropriate, in different places, so AVOM treatment prevents the adjacent segment disease.
+Unlike spinal surgery (for TLDD, CDD, etc.) which produces only local decompression, orthomanual treatment seeks to correct all vertebral misalignments, also addressing areas where subclinical intervertebral disc disease might be present.
+This results in “decompression” where appropriate, thus preventing adjacent segment disease.